RokitSalad/Helpful.Hosting.WindowsService.Core/README.md

 ## Quick Start - for a Linux Systemd running a simple looped process with no Web API

 1. Create a commandline project for .NET Core 3.x or DotNet 5 (or above).
-2. Add a NuGet reference to **Helpful.Hosting.WorkerService.Linux**.
+2. Add a NuGet reference to **Helpful.Hosting.WorkerService.Systemd**.
 3. Modify your Program.cs with the following (either as a top level statement, or as the content of Main):
 ```csharp
 HostFactory.RunBackgroundTaskWorker(new RunBackgroundTaskWorkerParams